 The focus group comprised of policy makers, academics from KMU and Agha Khan University (AKU), executive level health managers including representatives from emergency department of Lady Reading (LRH) and Khyber Teaching Hospitals (KTH), Health Directorates of KP and FATA.
-Apart from them, representatives departments from relevant United Nation organizations such as WHO, UNICEF and WFP were also included.
+Apart from them, representatives departments relevant United organizations such as WHO, UNICEF and WFP were also included.
 This made a purposive sample of total 11 participants.